A 'person of interest' is being held in Oregon deaths of 4 women after governor revokes commutation

 SALEM, Ore.
 (AP) — A man considered a person of interest in the deaths of four women whose bodies were found in northwestern Oregon is being held in a state prison after Gov. Tina Kotek reinstated a prison sentence that was commuted by her predecessor.

-Jesse Lee Calhoun, 38, is a person of interest in the deaths of 22-year-old Kristin Smith, 24-year-old Charity Lynn Perry, 31-year-old Bridget Leann Webster and 22-year-old Ashley Real, according to a law enforcement official with knowledge of the investigation.
+Jesse Lee Calhoun, 38, is considered a person of interest in the deaths of Kristin Smith, 22, Charity Lynn Perry, 24, Bridget Leann Webster, 31, and Ashley Real, 22, according to a law enforcement official with knowledge of the investigation.
 The official requested anonymity Tuesday because they are not authorized to comment publicly on the case.

 The women’s bodies were found in wooded areas around Portland, Oregon, between February and May.
 Officials have not released any information about how the women died or why Calhoun is considered a person of interest in the investigation.
 He has not been charged.